-10. Pupil Voice
+9. Pupil Voice

-At Northowram Primary School we recognise that pupils with special educational needs have an important view of their needs and about the support they need or would like in order to support them within school.
-Where possible and appropriate pupils are involved in monitoring and reviewing their progress at PLP reviews and when monitoring intervention provision.
-Where child involvement is deemed by paret/ carers or staff then pupil views will be sought informally.
+At Northowram Primary School we recognise that pupils with special educational needs have an important view of their individual needs and about the support they need, or would like, in order to support them within school.
+Where possible and appropriate, pupils are involved in monitoring and reviewing their progress at PLP reviews.
 We endeavour to fully involve all pupils by encouraging them to:

-- · State their views about their education and learning - Identify their own needs and learn about learning through the promotion of Assessment for Learning self-evaluation techniques in all of our teaching. - Share in individual target setting across the curriculum
+- State their views about their education and learning - Identify their own needs and learn about learning through the promotion of Assessment for Learning self-evaluation techniques in all of our teaching. - Share in individual target setting across the curriculum